-(52.1% and 48.2% of pattern member neurons found in the proximal and distal CA1, respectively; Fisher's exact test, odds ratio = 1.17 and P = 0.55), no segregation by hemisphere (Extended Data Fig. 4f) and no differences in the participation of neurons from the deep or superficial CA1 pyramidal sublayer to contingency-discriminating compared to contingency-invariant patterns (39.9% and 28.4% of pattern member neurons, respectively; Fisher's exact test, odds ratio = 1.44 and P = 0.20).
-However, we observed a trend toward contingency-discriminating coactivity pattern members firing at earlier theta phases compared to members of contingency-invariant patterns (Extended Data Fig. 4g).
-Overall, these findings identify an emergent, short-timescale neural coactivity-based discrimination of behavioral contingencies in the hippocampal CA1.
+We confirmed that members of the same contingency discriminating, but not invariant, pattern were more correlated in one contingency than the other (Fig. 3a).
+Importantly however, members of contingency-discriminating patterns were not individually contingency selective (Fig. 3b; Extended Data Fig. 4c), regardless of the membership threshold used (Extended Data Fig. 4d,e); and are hence separable from previously reported contextually modulated neurons27 29.
+Moreover, such coactivity-based contingency discrimination was not explained by differences in temporal firing properties of individual member neurons between contingencies (Fig. 3c-e).
+Furthermore, contingency-discriminating pattern members were not tuned to goal locations (Fig. 3f,g) and hence did not report trajectories to goal locations30.
+We also noted no differences in the participation of neurons along the transverse axis of the CA1 to contingencydiscriminating and invariant patterns (52.1% and 48.2% of pattern member neurons found in proximal and distal CA1, respectively; Fisher's exact test: odds ratio=1.17; P=0.55), no segregation by hemisphere (Extended Data Fig. 4f) and no differences in the participation of neurons from the deep or superficial CA1 pyramidal sublayer to contingency-discriminating compared to contingency-invariant patterns (39.9% and 28.4% of pattern member neurons, respectively; Fisher's exact test: odds ratio=1.44; P=0.20).
+However, we observed a trend towards contingency-discriminating coactivity pattern members firing at earlier theta phases compared to members of contingency invariant patterns (Extended data Fig. 4g).
+Overall, these findings identify an emergent, short-timescale neural coactivity-based discrimination of behavioural contingencies in the hippocampal CA1.